-Phillip stuck a finger in the captain's face.
-"Will you not even admit your guilt to clear Jeremiah's name?
+Even the captain looked astonished.
+Phillip stuck a finger in his face.
+"Will you still not admit it?
+Will you not even speak up to clear Jeremiah's name?
 I know you don't have any respect for him, but I thought at least your sense of honor meant something to you."

 "Then why don't you tell us?" said Phillip.

-"Because I'm going to deal with this properly, like a real man would," said the captain.
+"Because I'm going to deal with this properly, like a real man would," said the captain, sneering.

 "It was Jeremiah!" said Penelope.